jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 }
 ```

-We'd need to update our root value to do this by changing the `comments` function:
+We'll need to update our root value to do this by changing the `comments` function:

 ```typescript
 async function post({ id }) {